-because it's the internal environment mustn't change
+Yeah, because it's the internal environment mustn't change too much.

-basically says, Any tips on how to approach chatting to the mother, that the first thing might be a dyad event without making her feel villainized or inadequate?
-Or the cause of the
+Bisby says, have you got any tips on how to approach chatting to the mother, that the fussing might be a dyad event without making her feel villainised or inadequate or the cause of it.

 Absolutely.
 All you do is give her things to do.
 All you do is give tips.
 You don't talk about what's going wrong, because that doesn't help.
 All you do is it's all about positivity.
 It's what can you add?
-What can you add to do a wonderful Australian mate of mine, Paul talks about having the helpful basket and the unhelpful basket.
+What can you add to, a wonderful Australian mate of mine, Paul, talks about having the helpful basket and the unhelpful basket.
 And I love that.
 Because then you can say, look, these things that we're doing are great, but they kind of belong in the unhelpful basket.
 Let's fill the helpful basket with these things.
 And let's try and just take that energy that she's putting into it and just push it in the right direction.
 There never has to be a time where you say, well, that's wrong.
 All you have to say is, that's great.
 If we did it this way, this will be the outcome.
-So let out.
 So it's just about deflecting and moving on to the right path.
 Because at the end of the day, it's not about me winning and her being wrong.
 And her seeing how amazing I am.
-It's all about she has to be the hero.
+It's all about, she has to be the hero.
 And I'm just the guide on the tour.
-So it's all about it's really Luke Skywalker of no one tells you this wrong.
-They just go pointed over there.
+So it's all about, it's really Luke Skywalker, no one tells him he's wrong.
+They just go point at over there.

 Right.
-Tracy says that she teaches and uses your baby birthing method with every infant that she sees every efforts to get to avoid going down for painful wind later in the day.
-And it really works.
+Tracy says that she teaches and uses your baby birthing method with every infant that she sees, every effort to get to avoid the air going down for painful wind later in the day and it really works.
 Oh, cool.

 Yeah, we're gonna talk about that just now.

-You want to do more of this first, which we'll go over them to know.
+You want to do more of this first or should we go over there now.

 Let's go.
-Let's go poker baby.
+Let's go.